An easy recipe for a one-minute low-carb and keto English muffin that you "bake" in your microwave.

 👩🏻🍳 I publish a new or updated recipe every month.
 Want these recipes in your inbox?
 Subscribe today!
 You can unsubscribe at any time.

 Keto Low-Carb English Muffin

 - Place the butter in a microwave-safe 4-inch ramekin*.
 Melt it in the microwave, then allow it to slightly cool.

 - With a fork, mix in the egg and salt.

 - Mix in the almond flour, thoroughly mixing until smooth.

 - Finally, mix in the baking powder.

-- Microwave for 90 seconds, until puffed and a toothpick inserted in center comes out clean.
+- Microwave for 90 seconds, until puffed and a toothpick inserted in rthe center comes out clean.

 - Cut the muffin crosswise into two slices.
-Toast in a greased skillet, or in the toaster.
+Toast in a greased skillet, or in the toaster on the lowest setting.
 Butter generously and enjoy!